Courses and Requirements

 Critical evaluation of scholarship on a selected topic, culminating in a historiographical essay, or primary research on a selected topic, culminating in an original, interpretive essay.
 This section is open only on an as-needed basis.
 (Writing-intensive.)
 Prerequisite, H401 and consent of instructor.
 Maximum enrollment, 20.
 Keller.

 A project limited to senior concentrators in history, resulting in a thesis supervised by a member of the department.
-Prerequisite, A GPA in the concentration of 3.7 or higher and one year of college-level study of a foreign language.
+Prerequisite, A GPA in the concentration of 3.7 or higher.
 Required of candidates for departmental honors.
-Keller.
+Grant.

 A project limited to senior concentrators in history, resulting in a thesis expanded beyond the work of 550.
 Prerequisite, 550 and consent of instructor.
 Keller.